SCLW/Circuitry-Based-Sound/readme.md

 CD4015 IC consists of two four stage shift registers.

-A shift register is built of a series of interconnected [flip-flops](https://en.wikipedia.org/wiki/Flip-flop_(electronics) "flip-flop").
-A flip-flop or latch is a bistable multivibrator circuit.
-This means it has two stable states which represent either 0 or 1.
-The state of a flip-flop can be controlled by a clock.
-The value to be stored is based on the signal's input state at the transition of the clock signal.
-A flip-flop is used to store 1 bit.
-In a shift register the incoming serial input data **D** is transferred to a parallel output register **Qn**.
-More specifically, when a memory content is stored in the first flip-flop, it is shifted to the next one, synchronized to the rising edge of a dedicated clock signal **CL**.
-A logical high at the reset pin is setting all outputs to zero.
-The reset pin should be set to low for a continuous operation.
+The CD4015 is an integrated circuit containing two independent 4-stage shift registers.
+A shift register is a series of interconnected [flip-flops](https://en.wikipedia.org/wiki/Flip-flop_(electronics) "flip-flop"), which are bistable multivibrators capable of storing binary states (0 or 1).
+Each flip-flop stores one bit of data, and its state is controlled by a clock signal.
+On each clock pulse, the stored data shifts from one flip-flop to the next.
+In the CD4015, serial input data (D) is shifted through the register stages and appears at the parallel outputs (Qn), synchronized with the rising edge of the clock signal (CL).
+When a bit is stored in the first flip-flop, it moves sequentially through the register stages with each clock cycle.
+A logical high at the reset pin clears all stored values, setting the outputs to zero.
+To enable continuous operation, the reset pin should be kept low.

 *Applications:*
 * Sequencer